 Unlike general dentists, our pediatric dentists have had additional training after dental school to treat babies, children, teenagers, and those with special needs.
 Our pediatric dentists also understand the importance of creating a welcoming kid-friendly environment as soon as their young patients walk through the door.
 Pediatric dentists often have games or children’s books in the waiting room to help your child feel more at ease.

 5.)
 Expect Some Fussing

 It’s perfectly normal for young children to melt down when they’re taken to a new environment and examined by a stranger.
-Fortunately, our pediatric dentist and his team have dealt with their fair share of tantrums and will work with you to help your child calm down.
+Fortunately, our pediatric dentists and their team have dealt with their fair share of tantrums and will work with you to help your child calm down.
 We want to make sure your child has a positive experience in our office so they won’t feel dental anxiety during future appointments.

 Our pediatric dentists at Mitten Kids Dentistry can help your child overcome dental anxiety so they can maintain a healthy smile.
-To schedule your child’s appointment with our Grand Rapids pediatric dentist, call (616) 942-9840.
+To schedule your child’s appointment with our Grand Rapids pediatric dentists, call (616) 942-9840.